The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 Waste matter from digested food that is passed out of the bowel through the anus.
 Also called poo, bowel motions or stools.

 A rare, genetically inherited condition where many polyps form in the bowel.
 These polyps are not cancerous to begin with, but can become cancerous over time if they are not removed surgically (usually during a colonoscopy).
+Also known as FAP.
 People with FAP have an increased chance of getting bowel cancer.

 A rare inherited genetic condition.
-It is associated with recurrent pancreatitis - inflamation of the pancreas.
+It is associated with recurrent pancreatitis - inflammation of the pancreas.
 People with hereditary pancreatitis have an increased risk of developing pancreatic cancer.

 Health information about a person and their direct relatives.
 A family history may show a pattern of certain diseases in a family